magento/merchdocs/src/tax/vertex-setup-products.md

 1. Tax type data

-   The value of the Tax Type column is either “Buy” or “Sell,” depending on the tax scenario.
+   The value of the Tax Type column is either "Buy" or "Sell," depending on the tax scenario.
 In this context, each of the products is to be sold.

     In this example, the data includes clothing, sports gear, gift cards, and downloadable videos.
 Because there is not a code available at this level for sports gear, you can leave those records blank, and complete them later in Vertex Cloud.